 As well as The Harbour Inn, you can also find delightful accommodation at the Bowmore Cottages, located at the Bowmore Distillery.
 Dating from the 1840s, these unique cottages are luxurious and highly soughtafter!
 From the Distillery House, once home to the Distillery Cooper, to the old Maltman’s Cottage, you’ll be able to have a glimpse at what life was like for the Bowmore’s distillery workers and their families.

 If you plan to drive to Islay, Calmac operates a two-hour ferry crossing from Kennacraig on the Kintyre Peninsula, seven days a week.
 Kennacraig is 100 miles from Glasgow, but the scenic drive takes you past beautiful Loch Lomond and Loch Fyne – a treat in itself!
 There’s also a regular bus service from Glasgow.

 For further information on ferry timetables, visit www.calmac.co.uk.

 Flybe operates twice daily flights from Glasgow to Islay, taking just 35 minutes.
 Islay’s airport is just a few miles south of Bowmore.
 For further information, visit www.loganair.co.uk.

 The pace of life is much slower on Islay, so you’re unlikely to find yourself in a rush to get anywhere.

 Though not essential, you might want to rent a car during your stay.
-Islay Car Hire offer great service.
-With single-track roads and not a single traffic light, you should find driving an enjoyable and stress-free experience, with plenty of passing places and friendly smiles from fellow travellers.
+Islay Car Hire offers great service.
+With single-track roads and not a single traffic light, you should find driving an enjoyable and stress-free experience, with plenty of passing places and friendly smiles from fellow travelers.
 Local buses and taxis are also available if you plan to leave the car and enjoy our single malt Scotch whisky.

 We now have an electric car charging point at the distillery which is free to use for all our distillery guests during our opening hours.